usox/hadb/README.md

 HaDb - Hack DB
 ==============

-Query sql databases using hack in strict mode - that's all.
+Query sql databases using hack in strict mode - that's it.

 Usage
 -----